 My sister Lee and I headed to Darwin, for no better reason than because it was at the end of a luxurious three-day trip aboard The Ghan, the nation’s famous transcontinental train.
 (Read about that here.)

 Crocosaurus Cove may sound like a mild-mannered Disney-fied kind of place.
-Entering through the gift shop, tourists may mis-judge what’s on the other side of the turnstile and leave without a visit.
+With an entrance through a gift shop, tourists may misjudge what’s on the other side of the turnstile and leave without a visit.
 Wrong choice.
-Behind the displays of crocodile hides and other tourist tschokies more than seventy reptile species from north central Australia are on display from big snakes to small geckos.
+Behind the displays of crocodile hides and other tourist tschokies, more than seventy reptile species from north central Australia are on display from big snakes to small geckos.

-A variety of turtles sun themselves in a large area across the way that will have you oohing and ahhing.
-The antidote of that cuteness is the saltwater crocs of all ages and sizes who call the cove home.
+A variety of turtles sun themselves in a way that will have you oohing and ahhing.
+The antidote of that cuteness is the saltwater crocs of all ages and sizes who call the Crocosaurus Cove home.
 Our guide, James Robinson explained that wild saltwater crocs are protected in Australia.
-Those in the Cove are either problem crocodiles from the wild that have been relocated, or supplied by a Darwin crocodile farm because they were unable to breed.
+Those in the Cove are either problem crocodiles from the wild that have been relocated or supplied by a Darwin crocodile farm because they were unable to breed.

 Because he was so enthusiastic about his job, Lee and I put our good sense aside and accepted James’ offer to descend into a pool of crocodiles in a thick acrylic tank called the Cage of Death.
 Clinging to each other and extracting promises from James that we would be extracted the moment either of us hollered we were plunged into the water in which swam, two large and indescribably frightening looking crocs.